Scholarships

 - Parents or applicant must have been members of the Wisconsin Sheep Breeders Coop for a minimum of (2) consecutive years including the year of application.

-- Applicant must be enrolled in an accredited 4-year college, community college, technical school, or the UW-Madison Agriculture Short Course, in the fall of 2023.
+- Applicant must be enrolled in an accredited 4-year college, community college, technical school, or the UW Agriculture Short Course, in the fall of 2025.

 - Previous WSBC scholarship winners are not eligible to re-apply.